Board of Directors

 Arturo Garcia-Costas, Program Officer, New York Community Trust

-Arturo Garcia-Costas is the New York Community Trust’s Program Officer for the Local, National, and International Environment.
-In June 2020, he was appointed to the board of the New York State Energy Research and Development Authority.
+Arturo Garcia-Costas brings nearly 30 years of experience as an environmental professional and activist to Friends of the Earth, including working for both the legislative and executive branches of the federal government.
+He serves as the Senior Program Officer for the Local, National, and International Environment at The New York Community Trust, where he manages a program focused on climate change, environmental health, and biodiversity conservation.
 He has worked for the Environmental Protection Agency, the New York State Department of Environmental Conservation, the Natural Resources Defense Council, and Congressman Jerry Nadler.
 In the early 2000s, Arturo also managed a United Nations Development Programme initiative to help developing nations implement the 1994 Earth Summit treaties.
 Arturo earned a B.A. from the City University of New York, a J.D. from Stanford Law School, and an M.S. in Urban Policy and Leadership from Hunter College.

 Arturo Garcia-Costas Headshot cropped